 Powering the FJ Cruiser is Toyota's 4.0-liter V6 engine, well-proven in the 4Runner, Tacoma and Tundra.
 In the FJ Cruiser it develops 260 horsepower and 271 pound-feet of torque, the sort of grunt that comes in handy when traveling off-road or when towing.

-The FJ Cruiser is rated to tow as much as 5,000 pounds.
+The FJ Cruiser is rated to tow as much as 4700 pounds.
 It would work fine for ATVs, snowmobiles and personal watercraft.
-Though the 4Runner is rated to tow the same 5000 pounds on paper, for a variety of reasons we would consider it a much better tow vehicle.
+Though the 4Runner is rated to tow only 300 pounds more on paper, for a variety of reasons we would consider it a much better tow vehicle.

 The Toyota V6 not only is strong, but clean and fuel-efficient as well.
 It earns the FJ Cruiser a LEV-II (low-emission vehicle) rating from the federal government.